-Moreover, the MoD has promulgated the Defence Acquisition Procedure which has been aligned with the vision of the Government's Aatmanirbhar Bharat (self-reliant India) initiative to empower the Indian domestic defence industry through 'Make in India' projects.
-These policies of the GoI may have increased competition and we cannot assure you that we will be as competitive as we have been in the past and we will continue to be successfully awarded contracts by the GoI.
-Further, our products are well suited to be classified as IDDM, the highest category in the priority of categorization under DAP since most of our products and solutions are designed, developed and manufactured by us in India, however, there can be no assurance that we will continue to be selected for such contracts.
+Moreover, the MoD has promulgated the Defence Acquisition Procedure 2020 ("DAP") which has been aligned with the vision of the Government's Aatmanirbhar Bharat (self-reliant India) initiative and to empower the Indian domestic defence industry through 'Make in India' projects.
+These policies of the GoI have increased competition and we cannot assure you that we will be as competitive as we have been in the past and we will continue to be successfully awarded contracts by the GoI.
+While we are in process of renewing our registration with the DSIR and our products are well suited to be classified as IDDM, the highest category in the priority of categorization under DAP since most of our products and solutions are designed, developed and manufactured by us in India, there can be no assurance that we will continue to be selected for such contracts.
 There is no assurance that GoI Entities will continue to engage us and that we will continue to sustain the general level of revenue that we have secured in the past.
 Further, any adverse change in the GoI policy may lead to cancellation or slowdown of our orders and could have a material adverse effect on our business, results of operations and financial conditions.